02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 2. Chat Interface (Communication Layer)

-3. Plugin System (Extensibility Layer)
+3. Plugin System (Capability Extensions)

-How It Differs from Other AI Agents
+How It Differs from Typical AI Agents

 How to Install OpenClaw Kernel Module

-Installing the OpenClaw Kernel Module requires basic knowledge of Linux and code compilation.
+Installing OpenClaw Kernel Module requires basic knowledge of Linux and code compilation.
 Here are the main steps:

-Step 1: Prepare Your Environment
+Step 1: Prepare the Environment

 You need Linux kernel headers and build tools installed on your machine: